 How to Stock Your Pantry for Healthy Recipes

-Learning how to stock your pantry for healthy recipes will help you plan better and even stay on track when planning goes out the window.
+Learning how to stock your pantry for healthy recipes will help you plan better and even help you stay on track when planning goes out the window.

 - Avoid Processed Food – Processed food has little to no nutritional value, so there's no reason to stock these things in your pantry.
-If you don’t buy it to keep on hand you’re not as likely to eat it.
 Most people won't make an extra grocery store run just to get sour cream and onion potato chips.
+If you don't buy it to keep on hand, you're not as likely to eat it.

 - Remember Flavor – Onions and fresh garlic can last a long time when stored properly.
 If you have just some rice, black beans, onions, and garlic in your cool, dry pantry, you can have an entire meal prepped and prepared in no time.
 But also remember vinegar and condiments that can make the flavor of your food pop!

-10 Pantry Staples for Quick-and-Easy Healthy Meals
+Healthy Pantry Staples for Quick-and-Easy Healthy Meals

 - Whole Wheat Pasta